 - Paper Structure

-- This paper considers advanced health assessment across the life span, focusing specifically
+This paper considers advanced health assessment across the life span, focusing specifically on:

 - Teaching Arrangements